gianmarcotoso/sblork/README.md

 		});
 	})(this.Sblork, this.jQuery, this.Backbone);

 Modules are used to represent controllers, views, the router, the event manager and whatever else you want to.
-There is no restriction, it can be anything.
+There is no restriction, they can be used for anything!

 ###The Event Manager
 Every Sblork app instance has a predefined module called `EventManager`.
 This is an object extending `Backbone.Event`, with no added functionality whatsoever.
 You can retrieve it anywhere by using

 	var eventManager = Sblork.getInstance('myapp').require('EventManager');

+You can then send events through it or listen to events coming from it at your leisure.

 ###Views
 A view can be defined as a module within the Sblork app's namespace.
 If you use Backbone's `View`, this could be how you define it: